cassidoo/HTML-CSS-Tutorial/README.md

 Whoa ho ho, slow down there.
 What the heck is with these `%` signs??
 Well, what this means is that if, for example, a tag's `width` is `75%`, then it's width on the page will be 75% of it's *containing element.*
 So when you see that the `.menu` class has a `width: 15%;`, it takes up 15% of its containing element's width, which is the `<body>` tag.

 Typically, the `height` property defaults to `0%` and the `width` property defaults to `100%`.
 This is why we had to style the `height` properties of both `<html>` and `<body>`.
 If we had just made our `.menu` selector have a height of `100%`, we know that 100% of zero is just zero, so we wouldn't have a menu showing up!
 When we made the `<body>` tag have `height: 100%`, it also would still be zero, because our `<html>` tag also had a height of 0 without the CSS helping it out.
 Now, if we had just said `height: 50px;` for `.menu`, we wouldn't need the `height` fixes for `<html>` and `<body>`, because it's given a set value, not a value dependent on others.
 Makes sense?
 I hope so.
 You're hot.

-Okay, so if you open `homepage.html`, you see nothing.
+Okay, so if you open `homepage.html` in the browser, you see nothing.
 That's okay.
 Let's change that by learning a few new CSS properties!

 ######Background color

 One property that you will learn to know and love is `background-color`.
 It does exactly what you would expect it to: it sets the background color of the element it is styling!
 You can fill it in with HEX colors or RGB colors, just like we learned earlier, and the default color is white.

 Let's add some backgrounds.